On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Cleanness of the Hecke complex

 \begin{remark} Throughout Section~\ref{s:cleanness}, we do not need the full formalism of \'{e}tale cohomology on stacks.
 This is because the relevant morphisms are schematic morphisms between Artin stacks, so we can define $\Delta^{\weights}_!$ and $\Delta^{\weights}_*$ smooth-locally as derived pushforwards with respect to morphisms of schemes. \end{remark}

-If $G = SL_n$ and $V$ is the standard representation, we can classify the points according to the rank of $\varphi$.
+If $G = \SL_n$ and $V$ is the standard representation, we can classify the points of $\overline{ \Hecke}_{G(D),H,\weights,V}$ according to the generic rank of $\varphi$.
 For each rank, we can consider the maximal parabolic subgroup that preserves the kernel of $\varphi$, and its unipotent radical, elements of which fix $\varphi$ when acting by composition on the right.
 Sections of this unipotent radical act as local automorphisms of $\overline{\Hecke}_{G, H, \weights, V}$.
 These automorphisms can be used to show the vanishing of $ j_* (IC_{\Hecke_{G(D),H}} \boxtimes \mathcal L)$ at these points.
 In the general group case, we will replace the study of the rank with the orbits in $\overline{G}$ of the joint left and right action of $G \times G$.
 We describe these orbits using the standard theory of reductive groups in the next subsection.

 \begin{remark} If $G$ is adjoint and $V$ is an irreducible representation whose highest weight is regular, i.e., not fixed by any nontrivial element of the Weyl group, then $\overline{G}$ is isomorphic to ``wonderful compactification" of $G$.
-We expect in this case that $\overline{\Hecke}_{G(0),H,1,V}$ is very close to the Drinfeld-Lafforgue-Vinberg compactification of $\Bun_G$ as defined by Schieder~\cite{Schieder14}, which is closely connected to the wonderful compactification.
-Our proof uses heavily the explicit representation $V$ as a form of coordinates, but it seems plausible that a ``coordinate-free" proof of the same result can be obtained using the abstract theory of the wonderful and Drinfeld-Lafforgue-Vinberg compactifications.
+We expect in this case that $\overline{\Hecke}_{G(0),H,1,V}$ is very close to the Drinfeld--Lafforgue--Vinberg compactification of $\Bun_G$ as defined by Schieder~\cite{Schieder14}, which is closely connected to the wonderful compactification.
+Our proof uses heavily the explicit representation $V$ as a form of coordinates, but it seems plausible that a ``coordinate-free" proof of the same result can be obtained using the abstract theory of the wonderful and Drinfeld--Lafforgue--Vinberg compactifications.

 However, for our proof, there is no reason to choose $V$ to be the representation associated to a regular weight.
 If we instead choose a representation like the standard representation (for $G$ a classical group), the compactification we use, and other concepts involved like the height, admit particularly simple descriptions.
-The reader may wish to follow along with the case $G=Sp_{2g}$ in mind, say. \end{remark}
+The reader may wish to follow along with the case $G=\Sp_{2g}$ in mind, say. \end{remark}